I am a Visiting Assistant Professor of Mathematics and Data Science at the College of William & Mary.

-My research is focused on service operation and interpretable decision making in innovative business models.
-I am primarily interested in utilizing data science to derive decision support tools for complex service systems.
+My research is focused on service operations and interpretable decision making in innovative business models.
+I am particularly interested in integrating mathematical modeling with data science to derive practical decision support tools that have solid theoretical foundations.

 Research (Reverse chronological order)